-6. In curricula leading to the Bachelor of Science degree, the total number of units required for graduation shall be not less than 360 nor more than 385.
-In curricula leading to the Bachelor of Architecture degree, the total number of units required for graduation shall be not less than 450 nor more than 480.
+2.31 In curricula leading to the Bachelor of Science degree, the total number of units required for graduation shall be not less than 360 nor more than 385.

+For members of classes that entered prior to July, 1966, in curricula leading to the undergraduate Bachelor in Architecture degree, the total number of units required for graduation shall be not less than 450 nor more than 480.
 One unit represents one hour per week of lecture, exercise, or preparation for one term.

-No Instructor shall require more outside work than can be satisfactorily performed under ordinary working conditions in the preparation time assigned to his subject by students of average capacity, adequate preparation, and reasonably good habits of work; and, in order that this rule may be practically enforced, each Instructor is expected from time to time to ascertain the amount of outside preparation actually given to each of his subjects by students whose work is of passing grade.
+No instructor shall require more outside work than can be satisfactorily performed under ordinary working conditions in the preparation time assigned to his subject by students of average capacity, adequate preparation, and reasonably good habits of work; and, in order that this rule may be practically enforced, each instructor is expected from time to time to ascertain the amount of outside preparation actually given to each of his subjects by students whose work is of passing grade.